How to Block App Player Emulators in iOS Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Block App Players on iOS apps using Appdome
+How to Implement Block App Players in iOS Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending iOS Apps that Block App Players without an SDK or gateway: